Orange (Container Grown) Growing Guide

 Feeding

-In spring and summer, feed with a balanced organic fertiliser.
+In spring and summer, feed regularly with a liquid fertiliser.
 Yellowing leaves indicate a need for more nitrogen.

 Companions